stanford-oval/cs294-homework-workdir/hw1/README.md

 make restaurants/parameter-datasets.tsv
 ```

 The `schema.tt` contains the function signature of your skill.
-Each function has a list of parameters.
+Each function has a list of parameters, and
-And each parameters has one or more canonical annotations.
+each parameters has one or more canonical annotations.
-Note that we only offer very basic heuristic to generate these annotations.
+Note that we only offer very basic heuristics to automatically generate these annotations.
-So to improve the natural language for your skill, you need to tweak these annotations manually.
+Therefore, to improve the natural language part for your skill, you need to tweak these annotations manually.
 A full documentation of different annotation types can be found [here](instructions/nl-annotations.md).

 You can also update the `canonical` annotation of a function.
 By default, it's the same as the function name.